white paper

 NDA Submission

 For any sponsor, there comes a long list of risks associated with developing a novel drug.
 The success of the NDA preparation and submission depends on the entire drug development process.
-Drug development depends heavily on up-front planning, research and meeting FDA expectations throughout the phases of drug development.
+Drug development depends heavily on up-front planning, research, and meeting FDA expectations throughout the phases of drug development.

 Pharmaceutical Research

-If a sponsor wishes to seek approval for a new dosage, the must complete the necessary FDA accelerated approval research.
+If a sponsor wishes to seek approval for a new dosage, they must complete the necessary FDA accelerated approval research.
 This includes clinical trials with completed research into the immediate-release API formulation.
 Finally, all clinical research would include safety and efficacy data available to prepare for the Pre-Investigational New Drug (IND) meeting with the FDA.

 CMC Manufacturing